Chart Color Schemes

 Wolffdene - Bahrs Scrub has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that could affect the region.
-Notable ones include Emerald Lakes in Bahrs Scrub, The Heights Bahrs Scrub, Brookwater Rise Estate, and the residential development at Bahrs Scrub Road & Wuraga Road.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect this region.
+Notable ones include Emerald Lakes Bahrs Scrub, The Heights Bahrs Scrub, Brookwater Rise Estate, and Bahrs Scrub Road & Wuraga Road Residential Estate.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.